Belis0811/Unet/README.md

 ![alt text](docs/figures/segmentation_metrics.png?raw=true "Error rate of different methods")

 Specifically,
-the model correctly identified **99.9%** of the live cells, while only **0.1%** of live cells were misclassified as dead.
+The model correctly identified **99.9%** of the live cells, while only **0.1%** of live cells were misclassified as dead.
 Similarly, **99.9%** of the dead cells were correctly identified, with only **0.1%** of dead cells misclassified as live.The precision, recall, and F1 scores for both live and dead cells are all above **98%** as illustrated by the table below.

 ![alt text](docs/figures/cell_move_predict.png?raw=true "Error rate of different methods")

-Also, with regarding the performance of Dynamic Cell Tracking, the graph below demonstrates how predicted cell trajectories closely track actual observed movements, with only minor deviations in some instances.
+Also, regarding the performance of Dynamic Cell Tracking, the graph below demonstrates how predicted cell trajectories closely track actual observed movements, with only minor deviations in some instances.
-## Acknowledgements

-* This work was supported by []
-* Special thanks to Professor Paul Bogdan, Professor Shahin Nazarian, Professor Nicholas Kotov and Professor Dan Ionascu for their support!

 ## Citation